 - the trust that the public places in the public service.

-Conflict of interest standards are contained within the BC Government employee standards of conduct document.
-There are additional procurement-specific standards of conduct for public service employees engaged in government procurement processes.
+Conflict of interest standards are contained within the BC Government employee standards of conduct document (PDF, 340KB).
+There are additional procurement-specific standards of conduct (PDF, 84KB) for public service employees engaged in government procurement processes.

 But how should this information be interpreted?
 Some conflicts are very clear, whereas others may not be as obvious.
 For example, the following are clear conflicts of interest: